StaphSynth/StaphSynth.github.io/_posts/2016-10-10-using-selenium-webdriver-and-javascript.md

 This code snippet is from the Selenium-Webdriver [node package](https://www.npmjs.com/package/selenium-webdriver) doc and instructs the browser to perform a google search for the term "webdriver".
 If you uncomment out the last line, it will also kill the browser when it's finished running.

-You can see that controlling the browser is done by calling methods from the `driver` object.
-For a list of commands and operations you can perform, see this [documentation](http://docs.seleniumhq.org/docs/03_webdriver.jsp#selenium-webdriver-api-commands-and-operations) page on the Selenium site.
+You can see that controlling the browser is done by calling methods on the `driver` object.
+For a list of commands and operations you can perform, see this [documentation page](http://docs.seleniumhq.org/docs/03_webdriver.jsp#selenium-webdriver-api-commands-and-operations) on the Selenium site.
 The JavaScript example is always the last of the code snippet examples listed.

 To execute the test script, use node from the command line: